 Thank you for asking!
 Typically, we don't need volunteers until closer to show time.
 I don't know if you've ever tried to get a group of young people to do something in an organized fashion, but it can be like herding cats.
 Add nerves, sets, lights, costume changes, and it can be a recipe for disaster without proper help.
 Parents who are willing to help a little before the show with costumes and makeup help to create a sense of calm and safety that is needed for the show to go on.
 If you're interested in putting in a little time, we'd love to have you.
 It's crazy, but it's fun!

 my child has special needs. can she participate?

 Please talk to me about your child before ruling out our classes and camps.
 Theater is for everyone.
 I've taught kids on the spectrum as well as kids with physical disabilities.
-Please know, though, that my staff is not trained in special needs.
+Please know, though, that my staff is not trained in working with kids with special needs.
 We do play some games throughout the camp, semester, or year that are physical and fast and other games that require fast thinking that can be stressful for some kids.
 Our music is loud and we sing sing sing.
 Also, our venues do often have stairs and are elevated off the ground.
 Some accommodations can be made, but you know your child and their physical abilities best.
-If they are physically unable to navigate on their own and aide would be needed to stay for class with them.
-I will work with you and your child to create a space for him/her to flourish.
+If they are physically unable to navigate on their own an aide would be needed to stay for class with them.
+I will work with you and your child to create a space for him/her.
 For the most part, though, in my class everyone must be involved in as many ways as possible and try things that may feel out of their comfort zone.
 This is how we grow in theater.
 Your child will be expected to do the same in his or her own unique way with as little parental or aide help as possible.